thienclaa/congenial-octo-memory/Projects.md

 ### [Descriptive Analytics](https://github.com/thienclaa/congenial-octo-projects/tree/main/SQL/MySQL%20RDMBS%20&%20Analysis)

   -  Define Problem: Building a data model and creating a physical relational database.
-Loading data into the database and performing SQL queries using MySQL for data preparation and data exploratory.
+Performing SQL queries using MySQL for data exploratory.

   - Data Collection: Datasets are available on Kaggle.
-Datasets contains 1000 rows and 15 columns of the supermarket performance from 3 cites in Q1 of 2019.
+Datasets contains 1000 rows and a total of 15 columns of the supermarket sale performance from 3 cites in Q1 of 2019.

   - Data Preparation: Data format is correctly identifying in the data model and no missing values or duplicate rows.